lana-20/charles-proxy-features/README.md

 We are viewing this response for informational purposes.
 The response in itself is not that meaningful.
 It merely states that I am a guest and provides my auto generated email which also serves as my unique identifier.
 Without a unique identifier I cannot login, that's why the system generates those emails.
 I can also view my user_id, the first and the last time I logged in, and that's basically it.

+Now, I go to *My Places* as a guest user.
+Because I've already logged in as a user a couple of times before, the user details, including *My Places*, are saved on the device.
+This is the reason why I have places, and it is the call I want to find.

+In order to filter out the extra unnecessary information, we use the Filter feature.
+If we enter "app" or "appname" in the Filter, we only see the calls/entries related to this host name.
+Upon filtering, let's only focus on the entries related to the app's communication with the back-end.
+The below captioned entry is the one requesting places:

+    Code        Method      Host        Path                                        ...
+    200         POST        app.name    /api/appName/places/getuserplaces           ...

+I see 3 places instead of 5.
+While Charles Proxy is running, I go to *My Places* screen.
+Annd with the help of Charles, I can figure out the user_key and token that were sent to the server (see the Contents tab):

+    {
+    “user_key”: “549w73445675676_7572”,
+    “token”: “545768hdukhg678sdhkjhyy”
+    }

+**appName/places/getuserplaces** is what I'm requesting.
+In some apps there would be another "/" and a user_id, but this example app approaches it differently.
+It sends a sorted username and sorted password, once it hits the server the latter queries the information for my user and returns 3 places - Home (intentionally left blank), Work (intentionally left blank), and Seattle Space Needle (custom location).
+I can also see the same places on the mobile screen.

+    [{
+    “address_type”: “home”
+    }, {
+    “address_type”: “work”
+    }, {
+    “address”: “Space Needle\n 400 Broad Street, Seattle, Washington, United States, 98109”, “address_type”: “custom”,
+    “created”: 1620870663,
+    “last_modified”: 1620870663,
+    “lat”: 47.620422,
+    “lon”: -122.349358,
+    “name”: “Space Needle”,
+    “place_id”: 2,
+    “user_key”: 7572
+    }]

 #TODO - finish Charles practice notes and illustrations